RakinRkz/lessons/javascript/Hoisting.md

 In other words; a variable can be used before it has been declared.

+## JavaScript Initializations are Not Hoisted

+JavaScript only hoists declarations, not initializations.

 ## The let and const Keywords

 Variables defined with `let` and `const` are hoisted to the top of the block, but not  *initialized* .